 Active shooter incidents often begin and conclude quickly, and the incident may be at any location in the organization or facility.
-This leaves facility management and security officers no time to coordinate response procedures with law enforcement and employees.
+These events leave facility management and security officers no time to coordinate response procedures with law enforcement and employees.
 The response to a specific incident will depend on the circumstances unique to that incident.
 However, there are general procedures that apply to all active shooter incidents.

-Evacuate if possible

-- Determine an escape route based on where an active shooter may be located. - Leave all belongings behind.
+- Evacuate if possible - Determine an escape route based on where an active shooter may be located. - o Leave all belongings behind.
 Keep your hands empty and visible at all times. - Help others evacuate, if possible, but do not attempt to move the wounded.
 Evacuate even if others do not agree to follow. - Move quickly to a safe place far from the shooter and take cover.
-Remain there until police arrive and give instructions. - Remain calm.
-Avoid screaming or yelling as you evacuate. - Follow all instructions of law enforcement.

-• Shelter if necessary

-- Go to the nearest room or office and lock the door(s).
-If the door does not lock, wedge the door shut or use heavy furniture to barricade it. - o Identify an escape route in the event you are directed to evacuate. - Close blinds, turn off lights, and cover windows. - o Silence all noise, including cell phones, radios, and computers. - Have one person call 911, if it is safe to do so.
-Be prepared to answer the dispatcher's questions. - If it is not safe to talk, keep the phone on so it can be monitored by the dispatcher. - Stay out of sight and take cover behind large, thick items or furniture. - Do not open the door until the person can provide an identification badge. - Remain under cover until law enforcement advises it is safe to evacuate. - Positively verify the identity of law enforcement as an unfamiliar voice may be the shooter attempting to lure victims from a safe place.
+Remain there until the police arrive and give instructions. - Remain calm.
+Avoid screaming or yelling as you evacuate. - Follow all instructions of law enforcement. - Shelter if necessary - Go to the nearest room or office and lock the door(s).
+If the door does not lock, wedge it shut or use heavy furniture to barricade it. - In the event you are directed to evacuate, identify an escape route. - Close blinds, turn off lights, and cover windows. - Silence all noise, including cell phones, radios, and computers.

-• Take action, if you must

-- o If there is no opportunity for escape or hiding, as a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter. - Respond Appropriately When Law Enforcement Arrives - Remain calm and follow officers' instructions.

-- Raise your hands, spread your fingers, and keep hands visible at all times. - Do not run when police enter the vicinity.
-Drop to the floor, if you are told to do so, or move calmly out of the area or building. - Do not make quick moves toward officers or hold on to them for safety. - Avoid pointing, screaming, or yelling. - Do not stop officers to ask for help or directions.
-Evacuate the building in the direction the officers arrived while keeping your hands above your head. - For your own safety, do not get upset or argue if an officer questions whether you are a shooter or a victim.
-Do not resist, even if you are handcuffed and searched.

-Assist Emergency Responders

-- Use security technology to assist law enforcement in locating the victims and shooter(s) - o Provide site and building maps - Provide facility access to emergency responders - o Ensure critical phone calls get through to security personnel - o Provide extra radios for emergency responders - o Ensure incoming emergency response personnel know where to stage - Ensure emergency responders are aware of any safety concerns as they enter process areas

-Manage the Perimeter

-- o Assist law enforcement in establishing a secure perimeter - o Control or prevent the entrance of the media - Establish a media center - o Establish a safe location to stage evacuees
+- Have one person call 911 if it is safe to do so.
+Be prepared to answer the dispatcher's questions. - If it is not safe to talk, keep the phone on so the dispatcher can monitor it. - Stay out of sight and take cover behind large, thick items or furniture. - Do not open the door until the person can provide an identification badge. - Remain under cover until law enforcement advises it is safe to evacuate. - Positively verify the identity of law enforcement as an unfamiliar voice may be the shooter attempting to lure victims from a safe place. - Take action, if you must - If there is no opportunity for escape or hiding, as a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter. - Respond Appropriately When Law Enforcement Arrives - Remain calm and follow officers' instructions. - Raise your hands, spread your fingers, and keep your hands visible at all times. - Do not run when police enter the vicinity.
+Drop to the floor if you are told to, or move calmly out of the area or building. - $\circ~$ Do not make quick moves toward officers or hold on to them for safety. - Avoid pointing, screaming, or yelling. - Do not stop officers to ask for help or directions.
+Evacuate the building in the direction the officers came from while keeping your hands above your head. - For your safety, do not get upset or argue if an officer questions whether you are a shooter or a victim.
+Do not resist, even if you are handcuffed and searched. - Assist Emergency Responders - Use security technology to assist law enforcement in locating the victims and shooter(s) - Provide site and building maps - Provide facility access to emergency responders - Ensure critical phone calls get through to security personnel - o Provide extra radios for emergency responders - $\circ$ Ensure incoming emergency response personnel know where to stage - Ensure emergency responders are aware of any safety concerns as they enter process areas - Manage the Perimeter - Assist law enforcement in establishing a secure perimeter - Control or prevent the entrance of the media - Establish a media center - Establish a safe location to stage evacuees